What to pack for a cycle tour – Bicycle touring gear list

 Stove

-I use a multi-fuel MSR WhisperLite International V2 Combo that runs on petrol, kerosene, and white gas.
-It is better than a gas stove in places where cartridges are difficult to find.
+I mostly use a multi-fuel MSR WhisperLite International V2 Combo that runs on petrol, kerosene, and white gas.
+It’s better than a gas stove in places where cartridges are hard to find.

 Pot